microsoft/nni/docs/en_US/NAS/retiarii/Tutorial.rst

     }
   )

 ``label`` is used by mutator to identify this placeholder, ``related_info`` is included in this placeholder node for mutator to get more mutation related information.
-A complete example code can be found in `Mnasnet base model <https://github.com/microsoft/nni/blob/master/test/retiarii_test/mnasnet/base_mnasnet.py>`__\.
+A complete example code can be found in :githublink:`Mnasnet base model <test/retiarii_test/mnasnet/base_mnasnet.py>`.

 Explore the Defined Model Space
 -------------------------------